Körber European Science Prize

 Congratulations to Erin Schuman on winning the Körber Prize 2024.
 The American neuroscientist is a pioneer in the field of brain cell biology.
 Schuman’s ideas have revolutionised our understanding of how the billions of neurons in the human brain synthesise the proteins needed to communicate, regulate brain function and consolidate memories.
 Building on these discoveries, she now plans to investigate disease-related changes that occur at the junctions between neurons, called synapses.
 This could lead to new ways of treating brain disorders such as Fragile X syndrome and Huntington’s disease.

-Erin Schuman receives the Körber Prize for her groundbreaking research on protein synthesis in brain cells.
+Erin Schuman is awarded the Körber Prize for her groundbreaking research on protein synthesis in brain cells.
 Her findings are essential for understanding brain functions such as learning and memory.

 About the Körber Prize